kersorianek/mon-portfolio/aboutme.md

-👉 Hi, This is **Rafayet Hossain**, A Seasoned Business System Analyst (BSA), IT Project Manager, And SQA Engineer with over four years of professional experience in the software industry.
+👉 Hi, This is Rafayet Hossain, A Seasoned Business System Analyst (BSA), IT Project Manager, And SQA Engineer with over four years of professional experience in the software industry.
 My practical experience in providing successful project delivery to government, non-government, and multinational clients makes me a top candidate in this sector.
 </p>